ponylang/rfcs/text/0000-force-declaration-of-ffi-functions.md

 ## Compiler changes

 1. In the `expr` pass: the `expr_ffi` function in `ffi.c` should ensure that an explicit declaration exists for all FFI calls.
 If a declaration is not found, it should emit an error, stopping the compilation process.
-Whether intrinsic and internal functions require an explicit declaration is left up for discussion.
+Intrinsic and internal functions should also require declarations.

 2. Code generation: the `gen_ffi` function in `gencall.c` won't need to generate FFI declarations on the fly, and as such it can be simplified, since it will always have enough information to generate the correct function for LLVM.
-As before, it is up for discussion if this function should still generate FFI declarations for intrinsic functions, if no declaration is provided for them.
+Intrinsic and internal functions will no longer be generated as regular functions by default, the compiler will use the provided declarations.

 ## Standard Library, example, test changes